StephenJD/Life-For-Liberia/static/en/01_Apprentice-Training/03_Discipleship Landmarks/Discipleship Landmarks_m.md

 Will you tell your family, friends and community what Jesus has done for you?

-Will you go through each of these stories in your GG?

-# D11 Healing and the Gospel of the Kingdom
+# D13 Healing and the Gospel of the Kingdom

-This is the eleventh training in the D-Path: **D**iscipleship Landmarks.
+This story is in the D-Path: **D**iscipleship Landmarks.

 Motto: Love one another – Go and make disciples